OrchaJS/Orcha/README.md

 # Orcha

 AWS Lambda Orchestrator.
 Allows you to give a JSON workflow file written in the Amazon States Language, and execute lambda functions based on your workflow.
-You can open your workflow in the UI to see a diagram of your workflow.
+You can open your workflow in the UI to see a tree diagram of your workflow, run the workflow based on the inputs you specify, and see the diagram update in real-time as your workflow runs on AWS.
 Executing your workflow requires that you have already created those lambda functions in AWS and have access to them.

 Website (www.orcha.org), npm package, and application coming soon!
-Please stay tuned.
+Stay tuned.

 ## Prerequisites